{{item.title}}

 The Trump administration is expected to shift toward deregulation and a market-driven system that could alter the landscape of healthcare policy in a manner reminiscent of his previous term while also addressing contemporary conservative priorities such as the ‘America First’ agenda.
 The administration is likely to prioritize reducing federal oversight and regulatory burdens, aiming to foster competition and innovation.
 By decentralizing control, the administration may seek to empower states to design and implement healthcare solutions tailored to their unique needs, thereby helping reduce bureaucratic inefficiencies and promoting localized innovation yet potentially creating a more fragmented regulatory landscape.

 The Trump administration is expected to emphasize budget-focused proposals in an effort to reduce federal healthcare expenditures while maintaining or enhancing quality of care.
-President Trump’s focus on fiscal responsibility and market-driven solutions may create shifts in both funding and regulatory requirements in the near term while simultaneously working to lower taxes.
+President-elect Trump’s focus on fiscal responsibility and market-driven solutions may create shifts in both funding and regulatory requirements in the near term while simultaneously working to lower taxes.

 Throughout the election, attention has been given to policy proposals put forth by conservative think tanks ready to supply the Trump administration with a ready-made playbook.
 While these remain available as a starting point if the administration were to take an interest, to date, Trump has particularly distanced himself from these.
 Trump’s own comments throughout the election, along with his campaign statements may point to a clearer vision of how Trump currently plans to make an impact.